Our Interior Alaska Planting Schedule For March

 When March arrives, we all ready have a game plan.
 We have a fairly accurate idea of what we are going to plant and how much of it we need to plant.
 Also, we have all ready planned out and purchased all our seeds we’ll use for the year.

 We always stress that it’s important to have a plan.
 It’s so easy to get carried away when you’re planting seeds.
 It seems like you have an infinite amount of indoor growing space.
-You have acres of land that you can put all these plants in!
+In your mind, you have acres of land that you can put all these plants in!
 Room for this, room for that!
 Why not start this early and get ahead?

 Reality is eventually going to hit you like a two ton heavy thing.
 Come April, you are going to be swimming in plants.
 Then comes May and you will be running out of room with nowhere to put them.